-1) We would remind the reader that in the polemics between the Iskra and the Vperyod, the former referred among other things to Engels' letter to Turati, in which Engels warned the (future) leader of the Italian reformists not to confuse the democratic with the socialist revolution.54 The impending revolution in Italy-wrote Engels about the political situation in Italy in 1894-will be a petit-bourgeois, democratic and not a socialist revolution.
-The Iskra reproached the Vpervod with having departed from the principle laid down by Engels.
-This reproach was unjustified, because the Vpervod (No. 14)55 fully acknowledged, on the whole, the correctness of Marx's theory of the difference between the three main forces in the revolutions of the nineteenth century.
-According to this theory, the following forces take a stand against the old order, against the autocracy, feudalism, serfdom: 1) the liberal big bourgeoisie, 2) the radical petit bourgeoisie, 3) the proletariat.
+r) We would remind the reader that in the polemics between the Iskra and the Vperyod, the former referred among other things to Engels' letter to Turati, in which Engels warned the (future) leader of the Italian reformists not to confuse the democratic with the socialist revolution.35 The impending revolution in Italy - wrote Engels about the political situation in Italy in 1894 - will be a petty-bourgeois, democratic and not a socialist revolution.
+The Iskra reproached the Vperyod with having departed from the principle laid down by Engels.
+This reproach was unjustified, because the Vperyod (No. 14)36 fully acknowledged, on the whole, the correctness of Marx's theory of the difference between the three main forces in the revolutions of the nineteenth century.
+According to this theory, the following forces take a stand against the old order, against the autocracy, feudalism, serfdom: 1) the liberal big bourgeoisie, 2) the radical petty bourgeoisie, 3) the proletariat.
 The first fights for nothing more than a constitutional monarchy; the second, for a democratic republic; the third, for a socialist revolution.
-To confuse the petit-bourgeois struggle for a complete democratic revolution with the proletarian struggle for a socialist revolution spells political bankruptcy for a Socialist.
+To confuse the petty-bourgeois struggle for a complete democratic revolution with the proletarian struggle for a socialist revolution spells political bankruptcy for a Socialist.
 Marx's warning to this effect is quite justified.
 But it is precisely for this very reason that the slogan "revolutionary communes" is erroneous, because the very mistake committed by the communes that have existed in history is that they confused the democratic revolution with the socialist revolution.
-On the other hand, our slogan-a revolutionary-democratic dictatorship of the proletariat and the peasantry-fully safeguards us against this mistake.
-While recognizing the uncontestably bourgeois nature of the revolution, which is incapable of directly overstepping the bounds a mere democratic revolution, our slogan pushes forward this particular revolution and strives to mold it into forms most advantageous to the proletariat; consequently, it strives to make the
+On the other hand, our slogan - a revolutionary democratic dictatorship of the proletariat and the peasantry - fully safeguards us against this mistake.
+While recognizing the incontestably bourgeois nature of the revolution, which is incapable of directly overstepping the bounds of a mere democratic revolution, our slogan pushes forward this particular revolution and strives to mould it into forms most advantageous to the proletariat; consequently, it strives to make the very most of the democratic revolution in order to attain the greatest success in the further struggle of the proletariat for Socialism.